0065 Vice President for Administrative Services

 15. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the President.

-The Vice President for Administrative and Information Services reports directly to the President of the University and supervises the directors of administrative units within the Administrative and Information Services Division.
+The Vice President for Administrative Services reports directly to the President of the University and supervises the directors of administrative units within the Administrative Services Division.

 OFFICE OF HUMAN RESOURCES